oosthuizenp/poolwareandservice/README.md

 ### Stylesheet

-If you'd like to add your own custom styles:

 1. Create a file called `/assets/css/style.scss` in your site
 2. Add the following content to the top of the file, exactly as shown: